 1. University of Dhaka

-Dhaka University (DU), established in 1921, is the first-ever public university in Bangladesh.
+Dhaka University (DU) is the best public university in Bangladesh.
+Established in 1921, it is the first-ever public university in Bangladesh.
 Often referred to as the "Oxford of the East", DU has played a significant role in the country's history.

 DU is located in the heart of the capital city and offers a vibrant campus life.
 Its commitment to quality education and research has earned it recognition among the top universities in South Asia.